giftos1/CP3402-CMS-Practicals/README.md

-# CP3402-CMS-Practicals(Contains weekly journals for each practical)
+# CP3402-CMS-Practicals(Contains weekly practicals and journals for each practical)